mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 Let a machine decide your topology.
 FULL UPDATE SOON.

 Machine Learning is data, nothing more, nothing less.
-Most of the ML code to be written using binary computeres is out there.
+Most of the ML code to be written using binary computation is out there.
 Don't reinvent the wheel if you don't know how the wheel works. just change it a bit for your needs.

 Nevertheless, if you're writing an ML system from scratch, and people do, thank god for us, you will not be reading this nor need to.